SEDATION INFORMATION

 We will give you a comprehensive sheet of post-operative instructions on the day of your child’s appointment.

-Following the appointment, your child will be returned to you and you will be asked to remain in our office for a period of time as we make sure it is safe to send your child home.
 They may remain sleepy until later in the day or early evening, for this reason, you must bring along another responsible person to help watch them in the car on the way home.
 Your child will also need supervision at home to help prevent any accidental falls.
 If your child should fall asleep, make sure they are lying on their side, with their chin away from their chest.
 If they should vomit, be sure they are awake or lying on their side.

 Your child will receive local anesthesia.
 This allows us to perform dentistry with minimal discomfort.
 Please remind them to avoid biting or playing with their lips and cheeks.
 While numb or still under the influence of sedation, they can cause serious trauma to themselves without knowing.